Find Trade Colleges

 Victor Valley College ranked #21 on this year’s Best Value Trade School Schools in California list.
 Located in Victorville, California, the fairly large public school awarded 4,997 diplomas to qualifed students in 2021-2022.

-The average tuition and fees for an out-of-state undergraduate students at Victor Valley College are $10,125 a year.
+Out-of-state tuition fees for undergraduate students at Victor Valley College are $10,125 per year.

-The average tuition and fees for an out-of-state undergraduate students at College of the Canyons are $9,322 a year.
+Out-of-state tuition fees for undergraduate students at College of the Canyons are $9,322 per year.

-Sacramento City College did quite well in this year’s ranking of the best value places for trade school students.
-It came in at #23 on the list.
+Sacramento City College ranked #23 on this year’s Best Value Trade School Schools in California list.
 Sacramento City is located in Sacramento, California and has a fairly large student population.
 In 2021-2022, this school awarded 2,233 degrees to qualified students.

 Out-of-state tuition fees for undergraduate students at Sacramento City are $10,768 per year.